Skip to main content

 The tension between standardized wellness goals and individual biology is not just a physiological issue; it is a legal and regulatory one.
 Several federal laws govern how employers can structure wellness programs, particularly those that are health-contingent.

-HIPAA’s nondiscrimination provisions establish the foundational rules for programs.
+HIPAA’s nondiscrimination provisions establish the foundational rules for health-contingent wellness programs.
 These programs are divided into two categories ∞ activity-only programs and outcome-based programs.
 Activity-only programs require an individual to perform or complete a health-related activity, like walking a certain number of steps, but do not require a specific outcome.

 Outcome-based programs, which are more physiologically demanding, require an individual to attain or maintain a specific health outcome, such as a target cholesterol level or BMI.
 For an outcome-based program to be permissible, it must satisfy several criteria, the most important of which is the requirement to offer a “reasonable alternative standard” to any individual for whom it is unreasonably difficult due to a medical condition to satisfy the original standard.